 - Sturdy and comfortably designed seats and controls to minimize the physical impact of crane operation

-- Wireless controls that help ensure operators are standing out of range of any load movement
+- Wireless crane controls that help ensure operators are standing out of range of any load movement

 Employers can also make overhead crane operation more ergonomic by having any permanent crane workstations created specifically for the task at hand.
-These workstations are ideal for dedicated facilities that handle a set manufacturing or warehouse task and do not need the mobility of a truck-mounted crane.
+These workstations are ideal for dedicated facilities that handle set manufacturing or warehouse tasks and do not need the mobility of a truck-mounted crane.

 The success of your business starts at your primary facilities.
 If you are establishing a new facility or want to refurbish an existing facility, you want to make sure that your equipment is as efficient and as ergonomic as possible.

-As you work toward providing your workers with the safest job environment, consult with American Equipment, Inc. Not only do we provide the lifting equipment you need to complete work tasks, but we also offer the insight, intuitive design and ergonomic products necessary to ensure work tasks are completed correctly.
+As you work toward providing your workers with the safest job environment, consult with American Equipment.
+Not only do we provide the lifting equipment you need to complete work tasks, but we also offer the insight, intuitive design, and ergonomic products necessary to ensure work tasks are completed correctly.
 Find your local American Equipment team.